 - You will likely encounter wildlife during your 4 days in Banff.
 Elk and deer frequently wander the town and are used to people.
 However, please do not get too close and do not try to feed them.

 - There are around 65 Grizzly bears in Banff National Park.
 Seeing a bear is an incredible experience but safety is the top priority.
 Bears are solitary creatures and will fiercely defend themselves and their cubs.
-For your safety and theirs, it is best to avoid any bear encounters.
 I recommend reading this article on bear safety to make sure you’re properly prepared.

 Banff is a magical place and is filled with natural beauty.
 There are so many places to see but I hope this itinerary is a useful starting point for planning your own trip.